knight-lang/knight-lang/specs.md

 ## Null
-The `null` type is used to indicate the absence of a value within Knight, and is the return value of some function (such as `OUTPUT` and `WHILE`).
+The `null` type is used to indicate the absence of a value within Knight, and is the return value of some functions (such as `OUTPUT` and `WHILE`).
 While it does have conversions defined for all contexts, no conversions _into_ `null` exist.

 ### Contexts {#null-contexts}
 (See [here](#evaluation-contexts) for more details on contexts.)